jspaleta/cilium-community/ladder/teams/README.md

 # How Cilium GitHub Teams Are Managed
 The Cilium project makes use of GitHub teams to help enforce responsibility boundaries with regard to the project codebase here on GitHub.
 GitHub teams loosely map groups of [contributors](https://github.com/cilium/community/blob/main/CONTRIBUTOR-LADDER.md) to the Cilium Project as either reviewers and/or committers, focused on a portion of the codebase.
-[GitHub teams](https://github.com/orgs/cilium/teams) are an implementation detail in how code access and review responsibilities are organized and are not a 1 to 1 mapping to [Cilium Project teams](https://github.com/cilium/community/blob/main/CONTRIBUTOR-ROLES.md).
+[GitHub teams](https://github.com/orgs/cilium/teams) used to manage code access and review responsibilities.

 For example, the Cilium Project Code team, may require multiple GitHub teams in the Cilium GitHub organization to self-organize their work.
 These multiple GitHub teams will be composed of contributors at different steps along the contributor ladder: organizational members, reviewers, and committers.